oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

 **Note:** If you just want to create and share explorations, you may be able to use the hosted server at https://www.oppia.org (in which case you don't need to install anything).

-*These installation instructions were last tested on 24 July 2021.
+*These installation instructions were last tested on 11 Dec 2022.
 For more information on issues that may occasionally arise with the installation process, please see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page.*

 **Note:** Be careful about trying to install Oppia if you have the Python [Anaconda platform](https://www.anaconda.com/) installed.
 We've received a bunch of reports that installation is tricky in that environment (there are lots of small things that get in the way), and that the solution is to use the standard python installation (via e.g. homebrew) instead.